Some of the links on this page are

 help to relieve eye strain.
 Get up.
 Move around.
 Shake out your neck and

 shoulders.
-Get up and move every so often.
 Taking care of yourself

 means being able to quilt longer and more comfortably.